-You can select from 19 majors to pursue your goals.
+You can select from 18 MBA concentrations to pursue your goals.
 Most majors consist of five CUs—usually four CUs in addition to the core curriculum.
-Courses may count toward more than one major, giving you the option to pursue a double major.
-You may customize your learning further by taking additional electives in other areas to round out the curriculum.
+Courses may count toward more than one major, giving you the option to pursue their MBA with a double major.
+You may customize your learning further by taking electives in other MBA specialties to round out the curriculum.

 This major focuses on the uses of accounting data.
 Courses stress concepts, procedures and applications for how accounting information is generated and its reliability in analysis.

 The actuarial science major prepares students for professional certification as an actuary.
 Curriculum includes general business courses important for developing a strong, general understanding of the business environment, as well as quantitative courses in economics, accounting, computer science, and finance.

 The new Business Analytics major gives students state-of-the-art tools and techniques for solving business problems with real-world data.
 Students explore such areas as optimization, computational heuristics, machine learning, data acquisition and preparation, agent-based modeling and other forms of simulation, visualization, multiobjective decision making, decision analysis, data mining, and text mining (including information retrieval).

 This major brings theoretical tools and practical experience to bear on the relationship among business, government, and society.
 Areas of faculty expertise include deregulation and privatization, technology, public and urban finance, and international industrial policy.